-Montgomery County ties reopening decisions to vaccination levels
+As vaccination efforts expand, Montgomery ties reopening decisions to how many have gotten shots

 The seven-day average of new cases in D.C., Virginia and Maryland has been declining daily since April 12.
 Hospitalizations have also plateaued across the region.

-The District reported 93 new cases and 1 death, while Maryland recorded 677 new cases and 18 deaths.
-As of 1 p.m.
-Tuesday, Virginia had not reported daily totals.
+The District reported 93 new cases and one death, Maryland recorded 677 new cases and 18 deaths, and Virginia reported 1,105 new cases and 18 deaths.

 The continued decline comes as state and local officials seek new avenues to get shots to residents.